decentraland/adr/content/ADR-155-scene-triggers-custom-animations.md

 **Open questions**

 - Should the scene also be able to control the avatar locomotion animations?
-For example, replace the default walk, run or jump animations for crawling, or skating or holding a gun, or whatever makes sense in the scene.
+For example, replace the default walk, run or jump animations with crawling, skating, holding a gun, or whatever makes sense in the scene.
 Is this easy to achieve?
 - Can scene custom animations also be able to spawn images or geometries?
 Like the hearts or the clap icons from default animations.

 ## RFC 2119 and RFC 8174